storpipfugl/pykdtree/README.rst

 The number of threads to be used in OpenMP enabled queries can be controlled with the standard OpenMP environment variable OMP_NUM_THREADS.

+The **leafsize** argument (number of data points per leaf) for the tree creation can be used to control the memory overhead of the kd-tree. pykdtree uses a default **leafsize=16**.
+Increasing **leafsize** will reduce the memory overhead and construction time but increase query time.

+pykdtree accepts data in double precision (numpy.float64) og single precision (numpy.float32) floating point.
+If data of another type is used an internal copy in double precision is made resulting in a memory overhead.
+If the kd-tree is constructed on single precision data the query points must be single precision as well.

 Benchmarks
 ----------
 Comparison with scipy.spatial.cKDTree and libANN.
 This benchmark is on geospatial 3D data with 10053632 data points and 4276224 query points.
 The results are indexed relative to the construction time of scipy.spatial.cKDTree.
+A leafsize of 10 (scipy.spatial.cKDTree default) is used.

 Note: libANN is *not* thread safe.
 In this benchmark libANN is compiled with "-O3 -funroll-loops -ffast-math -fprefetch-loop-arrays" in order to achieve optimum performance.